bytecodealliance/cranelift-jit-demo/README.md

 so that we can start
 inserting instructions into it.

-The one major concept about EBBs is that the `FunctionBuilder` wants to know when all branches which could branch to an EBB have been seen, at which point it can *seal* the EBB, which allows it to perform SSA construction.
-All EBBs must be sealed by the end of the function.
-We [seal](./src/jit.rs#L144) an EBB with [`seal_block`](https://docs.rs/cranelift-frontend/0.25.0/cranelift_frontend/struct.FunctionBuilder.html#method.seal_block).
+The one major concept about blocks is that the `FunctionBuilder` wants to know when all branches which could branch to a block have been seen, at which point it can *seal* the block, which allows it to perform SSA construction.
+All blocks must be sealed by the end of the function.
+We [seal](./src/jit.rs#L144) a block with [`seal_block`](https://docs.rs/cranelift-frontend/0.25.0/cranelift_frontend/struct.FunctionBuilder.html#method.seal_block).

 Next, our toy language doesn't have explicit variable declarations, so we walk the